Edvard-exe/Early-fire-detection/README.md

 # I Part

-In the first part of this project I have built binary classifier for fire and none images.
-Initialy I was planing to build multi classifier for fire, smoke and none images however after multiple attempts I must admit that smoke that was bad.
-The baseline metrics for smoke data were poor and heatmap showed that network is looking to the background not to the target.
-It could occur because the data was synthetic.
+In the first part of this project, I built a binary classifier for fire and none images.
+Initially, I planned to create a multi-classier for the images of fire, smoke and none, however, after several attempts, I have to admit that the smoke classification results were terrible.
+The baselines metrics for the smoke data were poor, and the heat map showed that the network was looking at the background, not at the target.
+This could be because the data was synthetic.

 Binary classifier have very good results and have high accuracy and recall for both classes.
 For this classifier I have used pretrained ResNet18.
 I have choose after I have tried ResNet34 and ResNet50.
 I have uosed all layers except last.
 Last layer was changed and trained on my data.
 In order to reduce